Freeports in the UK

 Structures and building allowance

 Freeports offer an enhanced rate of structures and buildings allowance of 10% per annum compared to 3% outside Freeport tax sites.
-This is available for qualifying expenditure on non-residential structures and buildings where construction commences from the date a tax site is designated and the asset is brought in to qualifying use by 30 September 2026.
+This is available for qualifying expenditure on non-residential structures and buildings where construction commences from the date a tax site is designated.

 This significantly accelerates tax relief for businesses for their qualifying expenditure on constructing, renovating or adapting premises to suit your chosen Freeport location.

 Make use of a flexible new customs procedure on Freeport customs sites